Intermittent fasting while breastfeeding — is it safe?

 Here’s what we know so far:

-1. New mothers and people who are breastfeeding need additional calories and nutrients to support milk production [4], especially because their bodies are using up energy at a faster rate when lactating.
+- New mothers and people who are breastfeeding need additional calories and nutrients to support milk production,[4] especially because their bodies are using up energy at a faster rate when lactating.

 Logically, these four things stack up in what feels like a pretty precarious Jenga situation.
 It would take a lot of careful attention and deft planning to keep everything balanced if you were to fast during breastfeeding, and even then, it’s not guaranteed to be safe for you and your baby.
-Plus, certain types of fasting approaches (like water fasting, eat stop eat, the 5:2 diet, alternate day fasting, OMAD, and intermittent fasting 20:4) significantly reduce calorie intake and the amount of time you have for eating, so it’s even harder to keep your tower of nutrients and hydration intact.
+Plus, certain types of fasting schedules (like water fasting, Eat Stop Eat, the 5:2 diet, alternate-day fasting, OMAD, and 20:4 intermittent fasting) significantly reduce calorie intake and the amount of time you have for eating, so it’s even harder to keep your tower of nutrients and hydration intact.

 Are there any health benefits?